-Customers tend to be loyal to the businesses that appreciate them.
-If you go above and beyond to show you appreciate their business, they’ll be more loyal to your brand in good and bad times.
+Customers tend to be loyal to businesses that appreciate them.
+If you go above and beyond to show customers that you appreciate their business, they’ll be more loyal to your brand in good and bad times.

 Customers tend to spend more with the companies that make them happy.
 The more you delight them, the more they are apt to spend.

-“If half of those surveyed say they’d love Saturday pickup, well, try it,” Majcher said.
+“If half of those surveyed say they’d love Saturday pickup, well, try it,” Majcher advised.
 “But then, survey again.
 How are the numbers?
 Did the Saturday pickup really hang the sun and the moon for them?
 If the response wasn’t as enthusiastic as you expected, keep poking until you really hit the sweet spot.”